TheBombSquad/BlendToSMBStage2/README.md

 * Stage objects do not automatically draw on file load.
 You need to press the "Draw Stage Objects" button to make them show up.
 * Conveyor vectors don't look very pretty
-* Exporting the stage as a OBJ through the plugin can cause the animation keyframes of background or foreground objects to become incorrect.
-Press undo (Ctrl-Z) after exporting to fix this, if it occurs.